unioslo/cerebrum/doc/extensions/dns/dns.rst

 Validation etc.
 ---------------------------------

-Mreg tries to maintain a set of rules to preserve the integrity of the zone file.
+Dnsinfo tries to maintain a set of rules to preserve the integrity of the zone file.
 The database schema preserves some constraints, such as preventing deletion of data that other data poins to, or having duplicate entries.
 Other constraints are, however too complex to be